Application deadline: September 21, 2020

-Duke Health is excited to announce a request for pilot projects proposals for high risk/high impact research in the area of the heart and disease.
+Duke Health is excited to announce a request for pilot projects proposals for high risk/high impact research in the area of the heart and disease and COVID-19.
 This RFP is designed to support truly innovative approaches related to the Translating Duke Health’s focus on “Cardiovascular Robustness, Resilience, and Rejuvenation”.

 The funding amount is up to $100,000.
 Some faculty effort may be included (not to exceed 20% of the budget).
 If you are requesting faculty salary, justify the request in relation to departmental expectations and actual effort on the project.

 Successful applicants will initially receive 80% of the total funds to begin the project.
-The remaining 20% of the total funds will be contingent on both a satisfactory progress report and submission of one external grant prior to the request for the final funds.
-The MEDx-TDH joint award will also require a mid-year progress report.
+The remaining 20% of the total funds will be contingent a mid-year progress report.
 Progress report details will be sent upon award notification.
 Additionally, TDH regularly provides reports to leadership about progress, so you may be asked for updates on achievements following completion of the award period.

 IV.
 Proposal Requirements